blue and purple background with white outline of brain and glowing neurons firing

 4 Best Medicinal Mushrooms For Brain Health

-When it comes to brain health, mushrooms probably aren't the first food you think of eating to help improve or protect it.
-In this article, we explore why you might want to actually consider eating them every day.
-In this article, we will focus on what studies say are four of the best medicinal mushrooms for brain health:
+When it comes to brain health, mushrooms probably aren't the first food you think of.
+In this article, we explore why you might want to consider adding them to your routine.
+We will focus on four popular functional mushrooms often discussed in the context of brain health:

 1. Reishi (Ganoderma)